What is the meaning of Employee Engagement?

 Growth opportunities and talent development

-Best practices to boost engagement include developing strategies aimed at improving the worker experience.
+Best practices for effective employee engagement include developing strategies aimed at improving the worker experience.
 Engagement efforts must include sustainable programs, ideas, and initiatives.
 It boils down to data-driven decision making.

 Assess the commitment, motivation, and perceptions people have of the company.
 Take a measurement of your organization's engagement levels.
 Identify what motivates and what disengages your people.
-Then make strategic decisions to improve your company culture and employee performance.
+Then take action to improve your company culture and employee performance.
 Here's how.

 How to measure employee engagement: